dreamerHarshit/linux-server-1/README.md

  echo "grader ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/grader
 ```

-### Enable key based login For User grader
+### Enable key based login for user *grader*
-On local machine, use command ssh-keygen to create public and private keys for the user grader
+On local machine, use the command ssh-keygen to create public and private keys for the user *grader*.
 ```
 ssh-keygen -f ~/.ssh/grader
 ```
-Deploy the public key to the grader user .ssh folder on the server
+Put the public key in the grader user's .ssh folder on the server.
 ```
 su grader
 mkdir /home/grader/.ssh
 nano /home/grader/.ssh/authorized_keys
-# copy public key from local machine and paste into authorized_keys and save
+# copy public key from local machine and paste into authorized_keys file on the server and save
 ```

-### Update Installed Packages
+### Update installed packages
  ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

-### Change SSH Port From 22 To 2200
+### Change SSH port from 22 To 2200
  ```
  sudo nano /etc/ssh/sshd_config
  # change line Port 22 to Port 2200